Approximate Thompson Sampling for Learning Linear Quadratic Regulators with $O(\sqrt{T})$ Regret: Concentration Properties

 \subsection{Comparing exact and approximate posteriors}

-Let $\mu_t$ denote the \emph{exact posterior} distribution defined by $\mu_t \sim \exp (-U_t)$.
-Regarding the approximate posterior, recall the preconditioned ULA that generates $\theta_{j+1} \sim \mathcal{N} ( \theta_j - \gamma_t P_t^{-1} \nabla U_t (\theta_j), 2\gamma_t P_t^{-1})$ for $\theta_0 \in \argmin U_t (\cdot)$.
-Repeating this update $N_t$ times yields $\theta_{N_t}$.
-We let $\tilde{\mu}_t$ denote the \emph{approximate posterior} defined as the distribution of $\theta_{N_t}$.
+Let $\mu_t$ denote the \emph{exact posterior} distribution defined by $\mu_t \propto \exp (-U_t)$.\footnote{Throughout this subsection, in the definition of the potential $U_t$, we let $(z_s)_{s\geq1}$ be an $\mathbb{R}^d$-valued stochastic process adapted to a filtration $(\mathcal{F}_t)_{t\geq0}$, where each $z_s$ is assumed to be $\mathcal{F}_{s-1}$-measurable for all $s\geq1$.} For the approximate posterior, recall the preconditioned ULA that generates $\theta_{j+1} \sim \mathcal{N} \left( \theta_j - \gamma_t P_t^{-1} \nabla U_t (\theta_j), 2\gamma_t P_t^{-1}\right)$ starting from $\theta_0 \in \argmin U_t (\cdot)$.
+After repeating this update for $N_t$ steps, we obtain $\theta_{N_t}$.
+We let $\tilde{\mu}_t$ denote the \emph{approximate posterior}, defined as the distribution of $\theta_{N_t}$.
 We first compare the exact and approximate posteriors.
 The result quantifies the concentration depending on the moment $p$.
 The higher moment bound for $p>2$ is used to characterize a set of system parameters with which the state does not grow exponentially as illustrated in the following subsection, while the bound for $p=2$ is necessary for our regret analysis.
-Throughout the paper, the joint distribution between $\mu_t$ and $\tilde \mu_t$ is given by the shared Brownian motion as demonstrated in Remark~\ref{rem:shared}. \begin{prop} Suppose Assumptions~\ref{ass:noise} and~\ref{ass:init_bound} hold.
-Given any trajectory $(z_s)_{s\geq1}$, the exact posterior $\mu_t$ and the approximate posterior $\tilde{\mu}_t$ obtained by preconditioned ULA satisfy
+Throughout the paper, the joint distribution between $\theta_t\sim\mu_t$ and $\tilde\theta_t\sim\tilde \mu_t$ is characterized via a shared Brownian path driving both the continuous Langevin diffusion and the discrete ULA dynamics with the preconditioner, as demonstrated in Remark~\ref{rem:shared}. \begin{prop} Suppose Assumptions~\ref{ass:noise} and~\ref{ass:init_bound} hold.
+Then, the exact posterior $\mu_t$ and the approximate posterior $\tilde{\mu}_t$ obtained via preconditioned ULA satisfy